Microdosing: The Science, The Benefits and The Risks

 Scientific findings on microdosing remain inconclusive but intriguing.

-That being said, researchers surveying over 40 microdosing studies over multiple decades recently concluded: "With these issues in mind, we suggest that claims that microdosing is largely a placebo-driven effect (e.g., Siebert, 2021) are premature.
-The above studies show that expectancy does contribute to the overall effect of microdosing, but we cannot yet be confident about the magnitude of the expectancy effect, or its relative importance compared to the pharmacological effects of microdosing."
+The truth likely falls somewhere between two poles.
+The cited studies above show that expectancy can contribute to the overall effect of microdosing, but we simply can’t yet be confident about the magnitude of the expectancy effect, or its relative importance compared to the pharmacological effects of microdosing.

 Balancing Benefits with Informed Decision-Making